CapitanuAndreea/Image-Editing/README.md

 # Mobile Application for Intelligent Image Editing and Search

-**a cross-platform mobile application for editing and intelligently managing images using AI and computer vision techniques**.
+**A cross-platform mobile application for editing and intelligently managing images using AI and computer vision techniques**.

 The project combines classical image editing tools with modern **AI-powered features** such as object detection, face recognition, and background removal.

 A key focus is that **all AI processing runs locally**, ensuring low latency and full data privacy.

 ---